 A Quick Explainer On Why People Aren’t Happy With Rachel Hollis

-The author and entrepreneur has remained silent on social media since apologizing for an insensitive TikTok video earlier this month.
+The author and entrepreneur has remained silent on social media since apologizing for an insensitive TikTok video earlier this month, but some fans and collaborators have cut ties with Hollis and her company.

-Over the past few days on Instagram or Twitter, you may have heard a lot of chatter about a new Rachel Hollis controversy in which she apologized (several times over) to fans and followers for an insensitive post on TikTok.
-So what happened exactly?
+You may have heard a lot of chatter about a Rachel Hollis controversy on Twitter and Instagram since the beginning of April.
+How the self-help book author apologized (several times over) to fans and followers for an insensitive post on TikTok.
+But what happened exactly?
 Here’s a quick explainer to catch you up to speed.

 Who Is Rachel Hollis?